UKCloud/documentation/articles/openshift/oshift-faq.md

 ### Can I have integrated container logging deployed with the platform?

 Yes, this can be requested at time of deployment, or added post-deployment.
-The services can be run on either the master nodes or the worker nodes in the cluster.
-By default, we would place them on the master nodes, but you may wish to change this placement to be more suitable for the specific cluster performance you desire.
+The services can be run on either the infrastructure  nodes or the worker nodes in the cluster.
+By default, we would place them on the infrastructure nodes, but you may wish to change this placement to be more suitable for the specific cluster performance you desire.

 ### How much control do I have over the policies and configuration of the platform once it has been deployed?